Siva-Sanam/CustomerChurn_Analytics_with_Airflow-AWSGlue_Redshift/README.md

 ### Architecture
 <img src="ProjectArchitecture.png">

+## Dataset Original Source
+You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline) Here is the dataset used in the project - https://www.kaggle.com/datasets/yeanzc/telco-customer-churn-ibm-dataset?resource=download

 ### 🚀 Tech Stack
 - **Apache Airflow** – Workflow orchestration
 - **AWS Glue** – Serverless ETL processing